About the Amps dashboard¶

 To reduce Amps consumption for the Stitch category:

 As your brand adds more records Amps consumption will change.
 More complete records typically consume more Amps than sparse records.
 Depending on the type of data added, it may be helpful to adjust the compute resourcing.
-Please ask your Amperity representatitve for assistance with adjusting compute resourcing for the Stitch category.
+Please ask your Amperity representative for assistance with adjusting compute resourcing for the Stitch category.

 Databases¶